junxit/us-congress-bills-115/metadata.md

 - 2018-06-08 — Placed on the Union Calendar, Calendar No. 553.
 - 2018-06-08 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-718.
 - 2018-06-08 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 115-718.
+- 2018-07-17 — Considered under suspension of the rules. (consideration: CR H6333-6337)
+- 2018-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5480.
+- 2018-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-17 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2018-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6333-6335)
+- 2018-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6333-6335)